100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 };
 ```

 There is only one action `signupNewUser` in the `SignupActions.js`.
-It sends `POST` request to server (at endpoint `/api/v1/users/`) with `userData`.
+It sends `POST` request to the server (at endpoint `/api/v1/users/`) with `userData`.
 It defines what to do with server response:

-- If success then green toast is displayed and `CREATE_USER_SUCCESS` is dispatched.
+- If success, then green toast is displayed and `CREATE_USER_SUCCESS` is dispatched.
-- In the case of error, it dispatches `CREATE_USER_ERROR` and show red toast.
+- In the case of the error, it dispatches `CREATE_USER_ERROR` and show red toast.

-Please take a look how the error response was handled.
+Please take a look on how the error response was handled.
 We need to handle several types of errors.
 You can take a look at axios [documentation](https://github.com/axios/axios#handling-errors) about handling the errors.

 ### Add Action and Reducer in the Signup Component